chonkcheto/fish-network-docs-testing/fish-network-whitepaper.md

 * Must have 99 members or less
   * **Fish Network:** Fish School smart contracts are limited to a 99 member maximum.

-Investment and Member Limits(Non-Accredited is allowed): Varies State by State in the USA.
+Investment and Member Limits: Varies State by State in the USA.
+Non-accredited investors are allowed.

 **6.2.2: Regulation Crowdfunding (Reg CF):**